megagonlabs/cypherbench/README.md

 This repository contains the resource for the paper [CypherBench: Towards Precise Retrieval over Full-scale Modern Knowledge Graphs in the LLM Era](https://arxiv.org/pdf/2412.18702) by Yanlin Feng, Simone Papicchio, and Sajjadur Rahman.

 You might find this repository useful if you are interested in:
-- Building Text2Cypher models, including:
+- Building Text-to-Cypher models, including:
   - Running baselines on CypherBench [[code]](cypherbench/baseline/zero_shot_nl2cypher.py) [[doc]](#-quickstart)
   - Fetching structured schema from a Neo4j database [[code]](cypherbench/neo4j_connector.py#L96-L154)
-  - Metrics for measuring Text2Cypher performance [[code]](cypherbench/metrics)
+  - Metrics for measuring Text-to-Cypher performance [[code]](cypherbench/metrics)
 - Creating domain knowledge graphs from Wikidata [[code]](cypherbench/wd2neo4j) [[doc]](#-wikidata-to-property-graph-conversion-engine)
-- Generating Text2Cypher tasks for your own Neo4j graphs [[code]](cypherbench/taskgen) [[doc]](#-text2cypher-task-generation-pipeline)
+- Generating Text-to-Cypher tasks for your own Neo4j graphs [[code]](cypherbench/taskgen) [[doc]](#-text-to-cypher-task-generation-pipeline)

 <img src="assets/text2cypher.png" width="75%">

 ## 🔥 Updates

 - [Jun 18, 2025] We have released the Wikidata-to-Property-Graph conversion engine!
 Check out the [instructions](#-wikidata-to-property-graph-conversion-engine) below!
-- [Jun 17, 2025] We have released the text2cypher task generation pipeline!
-See the [instructions](#-text2cypher-task-generation-pipeline) below!
+- [Jun 17, 2025] We have released the text-to-cypher task generation pipeline!
+See the [instructions](#-text-to-cypher-task-generation-pipeline) below!
 - [May 15, 2025] Our paper has been accepted to ACL 2025 main conference!
 See you in Vienna!
 - [Feb 20, 2025] We updated the graph deployment configuration to reduce RAM usage.
 - [Feb 19, 2025] We have released the evaluation scripts and the EX and PSJS implementations!
-- [Feb 14, 2025] We have released the text2cypher baseline code!
+- [Feb 14, 2025] We have released the text-to-cypher baseline code!
 See the instructions below on how to run `gpt-4o-mini` on CypherBench.
 - [Feb 13, 2025] The [11 property graphs](https://huggingface.co/datasets/megagonlabs/cypherbench/tree/main/graphs) are now available on 🤗HuggingFace!
 We also make it super easy to deploy them (see the instructions below).
 - [Dec 27, 2024] We have deployed a [demo NBA graph](https://browser.neo4j.io/?dbms=neo4j%2Bs%3A%2F%2Fneo4j@36535562.databases.neo4j.io&db=neo4j)(password: `cypherbench`) at Neo4j AuraDB!
 Check it out!
 You can run Cypher queries like `MATCH (n:Player {name: 'LeBron James'})-[r]-(m) RETURN *`.
 - [Dec 27, 2024] The [training and test sets](https://huggingface.co/datasets/megagonlabs/cypherbench) are now available on 🤗HuggingFace!